 Millions of federal student loan borrowers are on income-driven repayment plans such as IBR (Income-Based Repayment) and REPAYE (Revised Pay As You Earn).
-The big advantage to these federal plans is that borrowers make payments based upon what they can actually afford rather than what they owe on the loans.
+The big advantage of these federal plans is that borrowers make payments based upon what they can afford rather than what they owe on the loans.

-To be more specific, the Department of Education calculates a borrowers minimum monthly payment based upon their discretionary income.
-At the most basic level, as salary increases, monthly payments will also increase.
+To be more specific, the Department of Education calculates a borrower’s minimum monthly payment based upon their discretionary income.
+As salary increases, monthly payments will also increase.
 However, the logistics of that increase can be somewhat confusing.

 Will my overtime hours or bonus from work mean a larger student loan bill?